top of page

 Innovating Farming for a Food-Secure Future Through Hydroponic Farming

-As food insecurity rises in fast-growing cities, Michael Mwangi founded Greenponics Solutions to bring smart, sustainable farming closer to communities.
-With a mission rooted in food security, Greenponics embarked on a journey to help farmers grow more, earn more, and build a future.
+As food insecurity rises in rapidly growing cities, Michael Mwangi founded Greenponics Solutions to champion smart, sustainable farming helping farmers produce more, earn better, and secure a healthier, food-resilient future for their communities.

 AMI Impact Logo White.png